Analraj-V/Salvadores-verdesApp/README.md

 # Salvadores-verdes
-master branch contains roadmap and a PDF about the idea.Main has the code
+master brana.Main has the code